Indonesia's Next Top Model: Connection with Asia's Next Top Model

 Indonesia's Next Top Model participants has been mentored or judged by former Indonesian representatives of Asia's Next Top Model.
 Patricia Gouw, runner-up of Asia's Next Top Model cycle 4 served as judge in the first cycle, while Ayu Gani, the winner of Asia's Next Top Model cycle 3 and Jesslyn Lim of Asia's Next Top Model cycle 6 were added as model mentor and guest judge.
 Later in cycle 2, Ayu Gani served as judge, replacing Patricia Gouw from the previous cycle.
 In cycle 3, former contestant of Asia's Next Top Model cycle 6, Iko Bustomi, competed as a contestant.

 Judges

 Indonesian supermodel and actress, Luna Maya, and former mentalist, Deddy Corbuzier, were added to the original panel as the host and creative consultant of the show respectively, while fashion model, Patricia Gouw, and fashion choreographer, Panca Makmun, were added to the original panel as judge, catwalk coach, and main model mentor.
 Ayu Gani and Jesslyn Lim, Indonesian representatives from Asia's Next Top Model, were added as model mentors throughout the first cycle.
-For the second cycle, Corbuzier and Gouw left the show and are replaced by Gani and fashion designer Ivan Gunawan, who previously judged the first cycle as a guest judge.
+For the second and third cycle, Corbuzier and Gouw left the show and were replaced by Gani and fashion designer Ivan Gunawan, who previously judged the first cycle as a guest judge.